Dakota Access Pipeline protests: Camps

+Protestors established three main camps: Sacred Stone Camp; Oceti Sakowin Camp (also called Main Camp and Seven Councils Camp), and Rosebud Camp.
 Sacred Stone Camp was founded by Standing Rock's Historic Preservation Officer, LaDonna Brave Bull Allard, on April 1, 2016, as a center for cultural preservation and spiritual resistance to the Dakota Access pipeline.
 In the spring and early summer of 2016, Allard and other Indigenous leaders focused on media outreach, resulting in tribal delegations and individuals coming to stand with them from all over the country and—eventually—the world.
 As the numbers grew beyond what the land could support, an overflow camp was also established nearby, which came to be known as the Očhéthi Šakówiŋ camp (the Lakȟótiyapi name for the Great Sioux Nation or Seven Fires Council).
 In September, Allard said that 26 of the 380 archaeological sites that face desecration along the pipeline route are held sacred to the Sioux Nations, the Arikara, the Mandan, and the Northern Cheyenne, comparing the pipeline's construction through said sites to genocide.
+All three main camps were on US Army Corps of Engineers-managed land.

 By late September, NBC News reported that members of more than 300 federally recognized Native American tribes were residing in the three main camps, alongside an estimated 3,000 to 4,000 additional pipeline resistance demonstrators.
 Several thousand more gathered at the camps on weekends.
 As winter approached, numbers grew lower, but the protesters winterized and prepared for an indefinite stay.
 In October, another camp called "Winter Camp" was established on Energy Transfer Partners private property—directly in the pipeline's proposed path.
 Citing eminent domain, Native American protesters declared that the land rightly belongs to them under the 1851 Treaty of Fort Laramie.
 Though the initial territory agreed to in the treaty was later broken up into smaller reservations, the treaty was never nullified and was thus being invoked as law.
 Morton County Sheriff, Kyle Kirchmeier, claimed that the Winter Camp was a threat to public safety, stating that "we can not have protesters blocking county roads, blocking state highways, or trespassing on private property."
 Following, on October 27, police in riot gear with crowd control equipment and supported by National Guard members removed the protesters from the new encampment.
 They used methods such as pepper spray, bean-bag shot guns, concussion grenades and mace.
 Law enforcement further used Long Range Acoustic Devices (LRAD), which are used to make noises as at piercing frequency and volume.
 Protestors remained on site nonetheless, setting blockades, bridges and tires on the highway afire.